 - 1 tablespoons butter

-- 1 1/4 cups rice (long grain white rice works best)
+- 1 ¼ cups rice, long grain white rice or jasmine rice works best

 - 2 tablespoons chopped cilantro

 - ¼ teaspoon ground cumin